MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-diagnostic-data-events-and-fields-2004.md

 ### Microsoft.Windows.Update.Orchestrator.UniversalOrchestratorInvalidSignature

-This event is sent when an updater has attempted to register a binary that is not signed by Microsoft.
+This event is sent when an updater has attempted to register a binary that isn't signed by Microsoft.
 The data collected with this event is used to help keep Windows secure and up to date.

 The following fields are available: